PaulKlinger/Enhance-GoodReads-Export/README.md

   -c CSV, --csv CSV     path of your GoodReads export file (the new columns will be added to this file) -u UPDATE, --update UPDATE
                         (optional) path of previously enhanced GoodReads export file to update (output will still be written to the file specified in --csv)
-  -e EMAIL, --email EMAIL
-                        the email you use to login to GoodReads -p PASSWORD, --password PASSWORD
-                        your GoodReads Password
   -f, --force           process all books (by default only those without genre information are processed) -g, --gui             show GUI
 ```